Current status of MSSM Higgs sector with LHC 13 TeV data: Parameter space and current bounds

-We would like to note here that $R_{bs\gamma}$ has been obtained by assuming all statistical and systematic uncertainties in Br$(B \to X_s \gamma)_{\text{SM}}$ and Br$(B \to X_s \gamma)_{\text{exp}}$ to be gaussian, thus allowing them to be combined in quadrature.
 We also consider the new physics contribution to Br$(B_s\to \mu^+\mu^-)$.
-In MSSM, at one-loop this process is mediated through the heavy neutral and pseudoscalar Higgs penguin and box diagrams.
-For the penguin diagrams flavor changing $b \to s$ quark transition is induced through charged Higgs - up-type quark and up-type-squark - chargino loop.
-In addition, it also receives contribution through up-type quark - charged Higgs - neutrino and up-type squark - chargino - sneutrino box diagrams.
-The present experimental value of Br$(B_s\to \mu^+\mu^-)$, from combined analysis from the LHCb and the CMS collaborations \cite{CMS:2014xfa}, reads as $\text{Br}(B_s \to \mu^+ \mu^-)_{\text{exp.}} = (2.8^{+0.7}_{-0.6}) \times 10^{-9}$.
+In the MSSM, at one-loop this process is mediated by heavy neutral and pseudoscalar Higgs ($H/A$) penguin and box diagrams.
+For penguin diagrams, flavor changing $b \to s$ quark transition is induced through charged Higgs - up-quark and up-squark - chargino loop.
+In addition, it also receives contribution through up-quark - charged Higgs - neutrino and up-squark - chargino - sneutrino box diagrams.
+In this work, we consider the latest experimentally measured value of Br$(B_s\to \mu^+\mu^-)$, as measured by LHCb \cite{PhysRevLett.118.191801}, $\text{Br}(B_s \to \mu^+ \mu^-)_{\text{exp.}} = (3.0\pm 0.6^{+0.3}_{-0.2}) \times 10^{-9}$.